johncmunson/react-taggy/README.md

 ![react-taggy](./images/reacttaggy.jpg "React Taggy")
 ![action shot](./images/actionshot.jpg "Action Shot")

 #### A simple zero-dependency React component for tagging user-defined entities within a block of text.
-Older bro to [React Taggy Jr](https://github.com/johncmunson/react-taggy-jr).
+Older brother to [React Taggy Jr](https://github.com/johncmunson/react-taggy-jr).

 ## Demo
 Visit the [demo page](https://johncmunson.github.io/react-taggy/) and click on 'knobs' at the bottom to get a feel for how adjusting certain props effects the rendered component.